platima/smtp-header-viewer/README.md

 This is a fork of [mgeeky/decode-spam-headers](https://github.com/mgeeky/decode-spam-headers) wrapped in a PHP web frontend with security hardening, a Solarised colour theme, dark/light mode support, and upstream-compatible Python changes.

+The hosting for this is at my own cost, so if you find this tool useful, please consider [sponsoring the project](https://github.com/sponsors/platima) or [becoming a Patron](https://patreon.com/Platima).
+Thank you kindly in advance 🙏

 ## Web Usage